Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

                 old_cert = NULL)
 ```

-Share your validated data to the cloud services using the ‘remote_share’ function.
-Ensure that your data are validated before sharing your data.
+Download data from the cloud services using the ‘remote_download’ function.
 Replace the pertaining placeholders with your information.

-To download data from the cloud services, users can use the ‘remote_download’ function, replacing the placeholders with their information.

 ```r
 downloaded_data <- remote_download(hashed_data = "example_hash",